madnoh/fish-scripts/README.md

 I did this because I'm on the terminal most of the time and I would rather not use widgets and such.

-### whatismyip.fish
+### multisearch.fish

-A function to display Local IP address, IPv4 and IPv6 addreses.
+A function to seach several torrent sites for a given string and opens them website search results.

 ### ramadan.fish

 A function to display how many days left till first of Ramadan in the Islamic calendar.

-### multisearch.fish
+### showupdates.fish

-A function to seach several torrent sites for a given string and opens them website search results.
+A fucntion to display what packages has updates available.
+These days I'd manually do updates instead of blanket sudo pacman -Syu.

 ### sleepnow.fish